avocado-framework/avocado/docs/source/guides/contributor/chapters/plugins.rst

 .. note:: Keep in mind that not all options should have a “command-line” option.
 Try to keep the command-line as clean as possible.
-We use command-line only for options that need constantly change and when editing the configuration file is not handy.
+We use command-line only for options that constantly need to change and when editing the configuration file is not handy.

 For more information about how this registration process works, visit the :meth:`.Settings.register_option()` method documentation.

-Registering Plugins
+Registering plugins
 ===================

 Avocado makes use of the `setuptools` and its `entry points` to register and